19hours/sg-statutes/Acts/Income Tax Act.md

 (b) the statutory income of the member of Lloyd’s from the syndicate shall be computed in accordance with section 35 by treating his share of the income of the syndicate as if it were income of a trade, business, profession or vocation carried on or exercised by him.

-(2) Section 36 shall not apply to any Lloyd’s Scottish limited partnership carrying on a business of insuring and reinsuring risks in Singapore, and sections 35 and 43(1)(b) shall apply, with the necessary modifications, to such partnership as if it were a person (other than a company) not resident in Singapore.
+(2) Section 36 shall not apply to any Lloyd’s Scottish limited partnership carrying on a business of insuring and reinsuring risks in Singapore, and sections 35 and 43 (1) (c) shall apply, with the necessary modifications, to such partnership as if it were a person (other than a company, an individual or a Hindu joint family) not resident in Singapore.

 (3) Section 53 shall apply, with the necessary modifications, to any non-resident member of Lloyd’s carrying on a business of insuring and reinsuring risks through any syndicate formed to carry on that business in Singapore as that section applies to a person not resident in Singapore.